This topic describes how to troubleshoot issues you may encounter when working with scenes, hosted scene layers, or 3D data in the portal website.

 My scene caches are too large for the ArcGIS Data Store machine.

-As mentioned in Tasks to perform after you create a data store and Manage data store backups, ArcGIS Data Store should be configured to output backup files to a machine separate from the ArcGIS Data Store installation.
-If the ArcGIS Data Store administrator did not do this and you find your hosted scene layer tile caches take too much room on the ArcGIS Data Store tile cache data store machine, change the scene tile cache location to a shared location on a separate server.
-The ArcGIS Data Store administrator can use the changenosqldatalocation utility to designate a shared directory.
+If you find your hosted scene layer tile caches take too much room on your ArcGIS Data Store machine, change the scene tile cache location to a shared location on a separate server.
+Use the changenosqldatalocation utility to designate a shared directory.
 Hosted scene layers published after you change the output directory will store their caches in the new location.